Y0Coss/docs-fork/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 Use the following parameters:

-- ip : the IP block you want to slice, in CIDR notation.
+- ip: the IP block you want to slice, in CIDR notation.
-- slicingSize : the resulting size of the sliced blocks, expressed as a network prefix size, in bits.
+- slicingSize: the resulting size of the sliced blocks, expressed as a network prefix size, in bits.
 For example if you want to slice a /24 block into 2 smaller blocks of size /25, you should enter the value "25".

 > [!primary]
 > This API call is asynchronous, the newly created blocks are made available shortly after the call.
 They will be usable as any other Additional IP block or individual address.